How do I monitor a Campaign using Siteimprove?

 Tracking campaigns is important if you want to ensure your efforts are paying off.

-If not, you can adjust the messaging, source, medium etc. to improve the campaign success rate.
+If they are not paying off, you can adjust the messaging, source, medium etc. to improve the campaign success rate.

 Campaign data (based on the UTM links) are automatically collected in Siteimprove, but by setting up a Monitored Campaign you can add information about a specific set of UTM links providing an easier overview and ready-to-go valuable insights that are otherwise not presented in Analytics.